+Built-in

+The internal keyboard provides the embedded numeric overlay keys, dedicated cursor control overlay keys, at and Keys.
+The keyboard is compatible with the IBM® enhanced keyboard.
+Refer to Chapter 5, The Keyboard, for details.

+Pointing Device

-Built-in The internal keyboard provides the embedded numeric overlay keys, dedicated cursor control overlay keys, and Refer to Chapter 5, The Keyboard , for details.
-Pointing Device Built-in Touch Pad The integrated Touch Pad and control buttons in the palm rest allow control of the on-screen pointer and support functions such as the scrolling of windows.
-Power Battery pack The computer is powered by one rechargeable lithium-ion battery pack.
+Built-in Touch Pad

+The integrated Touch Pad and control buttons in the palm rest allow control of the on-screen pointer and support functions such as the scrolling of windows.

+Power

+Battery pack

+The computer is powered by one rechargeable lithium-ion battery pack.

+Legal Footnote (Battery life) \3

+For more information regarding Battery life, please refer to the Disclaimer section in Chapter 10 or click the \3 above.

 RTC battery The internal RTC battery backs up the Real Time Clock (RTC) and calendar.
 AC adaptor The AC adaptor provides power to the system and recharges the batteries when they are low.
 It comes with a detachable power cord which will either have a 2-pin or 3-pin plug enclosure.
 As the AC adaptor is universal, it can receive a range of AC voltages from 100 to 240 volts, however you should note that the output current varies among different models.
 Using the wrong adaptor can damage your computer.
-Refer to the

-Ports

-External monitor This port provides 15-pin, analog VGA port.
+Refer to the AC adaptor section in Chapter 2, The Grand Tour.
+Ports External monitor This port provides 15-pin, analog VGA port.
 This port allows you to connect an external monitor to the computer.
 Universal Serial Bus (USB 2.0) The computer supports multiple Universal Serial Bus ports that comply with the USB 2.0 standard.
-The port with the ( $\checkmark$ ) has a USB Sleep and Charge function.
+The port with the ( \( \frac{1}{2} \)) has a \( \frac{USB}{2} \) Sleep and \( \frac{1}{2} \) Charge function.
 Slots Bridge media This slot lets you insert an SDTM/SDHCTM memory card and MultiMediaCardTM.
 Refer to Chapter 8, Optional Devices .
 Multimedia Sound system The integrated sound system provides support for the computer's internal speakers and microphone, also allowing an external microphone and headphones to be connected via the appropriate jacks.
 Web Camera Web Camera is a device that allows you to record video or take photographs with your computer.
 You can use it for video chatting or video conferences using a communication tool such as Windows Live Messenger.
-Camera Assistant Software will help you to add various video effects to your video or photograph.
-Headphone jack This jack lets you connect speakers or a stereo headphone.
-When you connect a digital speaker or headphones, the internal speaker is automatically disabled.
-Microphone jack A 3.5mm mini microphone jack enables connection of a three-conductor mini jack for stereo microphone input, and connection of a stereo device for audio input.
+TOSHIBA Web Camera Application will help you to add various video effects to your video or photograph.